guildai/guild.ai/pages/faq.md

 Guild will let you confirm the list of runs before deleting them.

-You can later restore a deleted run using (cmd:runs-restpre)[runs restore].
+You can later restore a deleted run using (cmd:runs-restore)[runs restore].

 ## Resources